As a first step for the application of the CRiSPR/Cas9 (Clustered Regularly Interspaced

 construction of the CRiSPR/Cas9 gene editing vectors.
 Specifically, our strategy is based on the construction of two vectors for co-infection for contemporary delivery into the cells of the two components of the CRiSPR/Cas9 system.
 The first vector brings the Cas9 (the genetic scissors), with two flanking target regions for auto-cleaving of the Cas9 itself.
 This strategy avoids the prolonged expression of Cas9, thus preventing multiple cuttings in un-wanted genomic regions and increasing the safety of the system.
 The second vector is constructed in order to bring the Donor DNA with the wild type sequence that will replace the mutated one; this vector also brings the mCherry reporter system, that will allow to visualize infected cells since they will become fluorescent, and the sgRNA, under the control of the U6 Human Promoter, that is necessary to properly direct the Cas9 on the specific nucleotides that we want to correct.
 These experiments are ongoing for correction the following 2 specific mutations in FOXG1 gene, - c.640Gdup - c.688C>T, for which iPS cells are already available.
 Once completed, the two vectors will be encapsulated inside AAV2 viruses to test the system directly on the iPS cells.

-about 2 years agoWe have collected more then 79’000 euro and a commitment for the remaining of the funds from two Swiss Foundations who have generously provided the bulk of the amount needed for this research.
+over 2 years agoWe have collected more then 79’000 euro and a commitment for the remaining of the funds from two Swiss Foundations who have generously provided the bulk of the amount needed for this research.

 Thank you to every person who has contributed to this campaign.
 We have started the project and hope to complete by July 2019.
 We will keep you updated through curefoxg1.com website.